-Lead, Copper, and pH EPA Regulations Everett / SLWSD Water Results ldeal Level/ Action 90th % Homes Exceeding Parameter Major Source Units Goal (MCLG) Level (AL) Level the Action Level Comply?
-Lead Plumbing, erosion of natural deposits ppb 0 15 2 0 of 108 (0.0%) Yes Copper Plumbing, erosion of natural deposits ppm 1.3 1.3 0.093 0 of 108 (0.0%) Yes
+Lead, Copper, and pH EPA Regulations Everett / SLWSD Water Results Parameter Parameter Major Source Units Ideal Level/ Goal (MCLG) Action Level (AL) 90th % Level Homes Exceeding the Action Level Comply?
+Lead Plumbing, erosion of natural deposits ppb 0 15 2 0 of 108 (0.0%) Yes ppm

 USEPA and state regulations require water systems to monitor for the presence of lead and copper at household taps every three years.
-Everett and many of the water systems that it supplies conduct lead and copper monitoring in the combined service are as a regional group.
+Lead and copper monitoring is conducted by Everett and many of the water systems that it supplies in the combined service area as a regional group.
 The above data was collected in 2021.
 The next required round of sampling will be in 2024.
-The 90th% level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
-In the past, the results for water tested before it enters household plumbing were even lower that the tap results.
+The 90th percent level is the highest result obtained in 90 percent of the samples collected when the results are ranked in order from lowest to highest.
+In the past, the results for water tested before it enters household plumbing were even lower than the tap results.
 This indicates that there is virtually no lead or copper in the water, but household plumbing may contribute to lead and copper at the tap.